Treatment for specific types of skin lymphoma

 For lymphomas that have spread over larger parts of the skin, treatment options include rituximab (Rituxan), topical medicines (such as corticosteroids, chemotherapy, bexarotene, or imiquimod), radiation therapy, or injected corticosteroids.
 Systemic chemotherapy (sometimes with rituximab), like that used for other slow-growing B-cell lymphomas, can also be used if there are many lesions.

-If the lymphoma has spread to lymph nodes or internal organs, it is treated like follicular lymphomas found in other parts of the body, typically with a combination of chemotherapy and rituximab (see our document Non-Hodgkin Lymphoma for more details).
+If the lymphoma has spread to lymph nodes or internal organs, it is treated like follicular lymphomas found in other parts of the body, typically with a combination of chemotherapy and rituximab (see Non-Hodgkin Lymphoma for more details).

 Primary cutaneous diffuse large B-cell lymphoma, leg type